Oxford Leadership Academy: Oxford Leadership Academy (2005 - present)

 IPC tied up with Oxford Research in 1996 which was the first step in the rebranding of the company.
 But it was first in 2005 when the company moved its headquarters to Oxford, England, that the company changed its name to Oxford Leadership Academy.

 The company have served a wide array of large-scale corporations.
 In 2007 their client list included corporations such as Ford, Ericsson, Coca-Cola, BP, Horwath International, Barclays, Unilever, McDonald's, Sandvik, GE, Fortis, Pharmacia, SAAB, British Aerospace and Volvo.

 In 2020 Brian Bacon stated on Linkedin that through their digital courses that Oxford Leadership Academy has been engaging with new clients such as Virgin Media, Sky, Adobe, HSBC, Imperial College, Maersk, Everest, Computacenter and JCET.
 He also stated that Oxford leadership had been forming partnerships with corporations such as ExoWorld, OpenExo, Dakia Digital, Mindset Practice, Aeyons, Harthill for LDF assessment and Cross Knowledge to grow the corporation digitally in 2021.

 Administration

-Cyril Legrand is Chief Executive Officer since May 2011.
-He was previously a senior executive with French multinational Pernod Ricard in Asia before joining Oxford Leadership as Director of Client service in 2009.
-He is an alumnus of HEC in Paris and Oxford Said Business School.

 Dr. Kim Moller is co-founder and President of Oxford Leadership in Nordic Region and Chairman of the Oxford Research, a sister company of Oxford Leadership.
 He is a strategist and researcher, formerly with Copenhagen Business School.

 Brian Bacon is Chairman and Founder of Oxford Leadership Academy.
 He was previously a Founding Trustee and President of World Business Academy.
 He was a mentor and strategy advisor to McDonald's CEO Charlie Bell from 2002 to 2005; a special advisor to Mexican president Vicente Fox and the Office of Government Innovation from 2002 to 2006.
 He was a special advisor to the Swedish Government in the modernization of the Foreign Ministry from 2004 to 2006.
 He is a former visiting scholar at the International Institute of Labour Studies in Geneva and has been an advisor to the governments of Australia, Brazil, Chile, Mexico, Thailand and Sweden.

-The Supervisory Board of Oxford Leadership Academy comprises Brian Bacon (Chairman) UK, Andre Bischoff (Commercial Director) UK, Cyril Legrand (CEO) France, Thomas Hurley (President USA), Juan Carlos Murillo (President Mexico), Ken O'Donnell (Vice Chair Latin America) Brazil, Juan Rovira (Vice Chair Iberia) Spain, Dr Kim Moller (President Nordic) Denmark, Lasse Wrennmark (Head of Leadership Training)Sweden, Kazemaru Yukawa-Bacon(Zenergy Academy Division) USA, Dr Erika Kleestorfer (Senior Fellow) Austria.